A Place For Makers

 Private Classes

 Want a private class for yourself, with one other person, or a group?
-We can accommodate from one to seven students.
+We can accommodate from one to eight students.
+If you have an even bigger group, we’ll talk about it.
 Let’s discuss what you want to learn and how long the class should be, at most any skill level.
 Get in touch and we’ll talk!

 Contact us